Seven moves that led to the VMware-Pivotal-Google partnership

 So why does this all matter beyond highlighting incestuousness in Silicon Valley?
 Regardless of the fact that these people and companies are familiar with one another, there still needs to be a business benefit for customers and the companies involved, or they aren’t going to come together no matter how friendly they happen to be.

-The fact is that Google is looking to gain deeper entree into the enterprise.
+The fact is that Google is looking to gain deeper entre into the enterprise.
 VMware is key to this.
-VMware is looking for a way into the cloud and this gives them cache with Google, while Pivotal is looking for more companies to use Cloud Foundry.
+VMware is looking for a way into the cloud and this gives them cachet with Google, while Pivotal is looking for more companies to use Cloud Foundry.
 If companies like Google and VMware are pushing it, it creates momentum that would be harder to get on its own.

 Friendships are nice, and they probably helped make the partnership happen, but it will take business success for the partnership to continue and thrive.Featured Image: Bryce Durbin/TechCrunch